Big-Data-Systems/FLOWERPrototype/README.md

                         Output FLOWER diagram json files.
 Will be appended with _ents.json and _rels.json.
   -d, --derived         Also include derived entities (internal state nodes like dataframes) in ER output.
 ```

+The diagram generator uses node.js.
+View the README in `diagram/` for instructions on how to run it.